ErimTuzcuoglu/InventAnalyticsCase/README.md

    - Docker: Ensure Docker is installed and running on your system.
 This project uses Docker for both development and production environments.

+   - Yarn: Install Yarn package manager if not already installed.
+Verify with:

+    yarn -v

 ## Getting Started
 ### Installation